larrywright/larrywright.me/content/post/a-collection-of-links-on-github-actions.md

 ### &raquo; [Features • GitHub Actions](https://github.com/features/actions/)

-A brief overview of the features Github Actions has.
+A high level overview of the features Github Actions has.

 ### &raquo; [The Changelog #331: GitHub Actions is the next big thing with Kyle Daigle, Director of Ecosystem Engineering at GitHub](https://changelog.com/podcast/331)